Skip over navigation

 Why do this problem?

-Visualising can be a very useful way of getting into a problem, as well as helping at other stages of the problem-solving process.
-Providing opportunities like this for your class to practise visualising will help them become familiar with its uses and to regard it as a legitimate skill to draw upon.
+Visualising can be a very useful way of getting into a problem, but it can also help at other stages of the problem-solving process.
+Providing opportunities like this for your class to practise visualising will help them to become familiar with its uses and to regard it as a legitimate skill to draw upon.

 What are the two shapes you are thinking about?

 Looking at the overlaps where the sides are diagonal, which shapes could they have come from?